 (copy of BA diploma and documentation of planned course activities corresponding to 60 ECTS points at Master's level must be included in the application)

-You can read more about recognition of foreign qualifications from web page of the Danish Agency for International Education
+You can read more about recognition of foreign qualifications from web page of the Danish Agency for Higher Education

 When can I apply?